dgs700/angular-custom-element/README.md

 declarativeness and allows other frameworks in the page to use the custom element.

 Matching only via element name in AngularJS 1.x.x is recommended in most cases.
-The gray area would be Custom Elements that extend existing tags and therefor must use the tag name of the extended element with an `is="custom-tagname"` attribute, i.e. `<input is="smart-input">`.
+The gray area would be Custom Elements that extend existing tags and therefore must use the tag name of the extended element with an `is="custom-tagname"` attribute, i.e. `<input is="smart-input">`.

 There's no best practice for how to handle this in Angular.
 The syntax proposed by the W3C is much less